Arbitrary control over multimode wave propagation for machine learning: Machine-learning demonstrations with the 2D-programmable waveguide

-In this work, we apply the 2D-programmable waveguide to perform machine learning tasks, specifically focusing on vowel classification \cite{hillenbrand1995acoustic} and MNIST handwritten digit classification \cite{lecun1998mnist}.
-Both datasets, along with their variations, have been used as a benchmark for similar on-chip optical neural networks, thereby providing useful points of comparison \cite{wu-feng2023natphoton, shen2017natphoton, feldmann2021nature}.
+We next applied the 2D-programmable waveguide to performing machine-learning tasks: vowel classification \cite{hillenbrand1995acoustic} and MNIST handwritten-digit classification \cite{lecun1998mnist}.
+Both tasks are used as benchmarks in studies of similar on-chip optical neural networks, providing useful points of comparison \cite{wu-feng2023natphoton, shen2017natphoton, feldmann2021nature}.

-The vowel classification dataset comprises formant frequencies extracted from audio recordings of spoken vowels by various speakers.
-The task is to predict which of the 7 vowels is spoken, given a 12-dimensional input data vector of formant frequencies.
-We divided the dataset into a training set and a testing set, comprising 75\% (n=196) and 25\% (n=63) of the samples, respectively.
+The vowel-classification dataset \cite{hillenbrand1995acoustic} comprises formant frequencies extracted from audio recordings of spoken vowels by various speakers.
+The task is to predict which of the 7 vowels is spoken, given a 12-dimensional input vector of formant frequencies.
+We divided the dataset into a training set and a test set, comprising 196 (75\% of the dataset) and 63 (25\%) samples, respectively.

 In Fig.~3, we present our experimental results on performing vowel classification with the 2D-programmable waveguide.
-As shown in Fig.~3A and 3B, we encoded the 12-dimensional input vectors into the amplitudes of twelve spatial Gaussian modes (whose mean $x$ positions are linearly spaced) at the input facet of the device.
-This input optical beam produced by the beamshaper undergoes complex wave propagation in the 2D-programmable waveguide.
-For readout, we measured the intensity at the output facet with a camera, and binned the measurement into seven different regions, with each region corresponding to a specific vowel.
-The predicted vowel for an input is given by the region that receives the most power.
-Thus, the refractive index distribution is trained so that the wave propagation directs the most power towards the region corresponding to the correct vowel.
-For more details on the output decoding and the overall computational model of the ONN demonstrations, see Appendix \ref{sec:computational_model}.
-As shown in the simulated intensity distribution $|E(x,z)|^2$ in Fig.~3B, the device learns to leverage complex multimode wave propagation to perform the neural network inference in a spatially efficient manner.
+As shown in Fig.~3A and 3B, we encoded the 12-dimensional input vectors in the amplitudes of 12 equidistant spatial Gaussian modes that were simultaneously projected onto the device's input facet.
+For readout, we measured the intensity at the output facet with a camera and binned the camera pixels into 7 different regions, with each region corresponding to a specific vowel.
+The predicted vowel for an input is given by the region that receives the most optical power.
+Thus, as shown in the simulated intensity distribution $|E(x,z)|^2$ in Fig.~3B, the device learned to use complex multimode wave propagation to direct most power toward the region corresponding to the correct vowel.
+For more details on the output decoding and the overall computational model of our ONN demonstrations, see Supplementary Section 5A.